butterflyology/theDailyCommit/README.md

 1. 2023-06-04: Updated code to commit and push three changes.
 Gotta keep those cubes filled in dark.
 1. 2023-06-19: Updated to allow a variable number of commits to be called from the command line.
 1. 2024-12-17: Updated code to improve the filenames and handle errors.
 Migrated to macOS Launch Agent.
 1. 2025-02-27: Added error handling and logging.
-Updated distribution of weights to push more commits more often, added a cleanup `git add -A` command.
+Updated distribution of weights to push more commits more often (mean and median is 4), added a cleanup `git add -A` command.